ghimiresunil/Implementation-of-Machine-Learning-Algorithm-from-Scratch/README.md

 <b> I think this repo is for you! </b>

-Even you are familiar with machine learning, this course can help you to review all the techniques and understand the concept behind each term.
+Even you are familiar with machine learning, this repo can help you to review all the techniques and understand the concept behind each term.
 This repo is completely categorized, and I don’t start from the middle!
-We actually start the concept of every term, and then I try to implement it in Python step by step.
+I actually start the concept of every term, and then I try to implement it in Python step by step.
 The structure of the course is as follows:

 ## 3. WHO THIS REPO IS FOR:
 * Anyone with any background that interested in Data Science and Machine Learning with at least high school (+2) knowledge in mathematics